jakubvsetecka/packet-sniffer/README.md

 ### Link Types
 In network packet capturing, the link type specifies the link protocol's type.
 Since this project uses only LINKTYPE_ETHERNET, the following applies:

 - Ethernet: The most common link type for local area networks (LANs).
-Ethernet frames encapsulate various network layer protocols such as IP packets and have a well-defined format including source and destination MAC addresses, a type field (to indicate the network layer protocol), and a frame check sequence for error detection.
+Ethernet frames encapsulate various network layer protocols such as IP packets and have a well-defined format including source and destination MAC addresses, a type field (to indicate the network layer protocol), and a frame check sequence for error detection.[[7]](#7)

 ## Design Overview